Featured

 What is enlightening when I began to research her online was how little information there is about her legacy, which says a lot about her personality.
 Most of the information available focusses on her early life as a dancer with Bodenwieser Dance Company and that she continued Gertrude Bodenwieser’s vision of “endeavouring to live in truth, simplicity and spirituality” by establishing Bodenwieser Dance studio at 18 City Road Chippendale in partnership with another Bodenwieser dancer Keith Bain.

-I remember well the regular treck to and from the studio during the 1970’s, 80’s and 90’s for her contemporary classes and rehearsals as well as jazz classes taught by Keith Bain and others, and contemporary classes by Mira Mansell and others.
+I remember well the regular treck to and from the studio during the 1970’s, 80’s and 90’s for her contemporary classes and rehearsals as well as jazz classes taught by Keith Bain, Ramon Doringo, Cyril Generoso and others, and contemporary classes by Chappie, Mira Mansell and others.
 Chappie refined her own philosophy and technique, which she extended into a day-time course to include improvisation and choreography.
-The studio also became the place where teachers and choreographers who were visiting from overseas ran classes and workshops, including from international folk dance companies,
+The studio also became the place where teachers and choreographers who were visiting from overseas ran classes and workshops, including from international folk dance companies.

 From my point of view, her greatest legacy was as a teacher.
 She was unassuming, caring and supportive and in her quiet way, fanned the embers of our love for dance, creativity and performance.
 She also gave opportunities for students to perform in a professional context, on the stages of large Sydney theatres at the annual end of year extravaganzas.
 Her husband, Les Humphrey, would compile beautiful photos of these performances, some of which were featured on the studios entry walls.